Jothum123/Zimcrowd-Web/PLATFORM-FEES-UPDATED.md

   Total Returns (Net):         $104.65
   Net Loss:                    -$8.35 (-7.4%)

-Note: Returns based on $100 invested at borrower's interest rate
+💡 Your returns depend on the borrower's chosen rate Higher borrower rates = Higher your returns
+   At 10% borrower rate, you'd profit $1.60
 ```

 ---